-When we were little our parents always told to eat our bananas to get potassium, or to drink Gatorade when we were sweating a lot after exercising to replenish our sodium, but we never fully understood why we needed these minerals also known as electrolytes.
+When we were little our parents always told us to eat our bananas to get potassium, or to drink Gatorade when we were sweating a lot after exercising to replenish our sodium, but we never fully understood why we needed electrolytes.

 What Are Electrolytes?

 First off, knowing what electrolytes are will make it much easier to understand their role in the body.

 When most nutrition professionals refer to electrolytes, they are talking about the combination of the minerals sodium, potassium, magnesium and calcium, among others.

 Electrolytes take on a positive or negative charge when they dissolve in your body fluid.
 This enables them to conduct electricity and move electrical charges or signals throughout your body.

 These charges are crucial to many functions that keep you alive, including the operation of your brain, nerves, and muscles, and the creation of new tissue .